Teaching Resource for LEAD RIGHT / LEAD LEFT

 — Wheel And Deal and Lead Right (from Right-Hand Tidal Two-Faced Line)

-Dance action: Directed couple(s), working as a unit, move forward along a 90 degree arc to face the couple (or wall) to their right.
+Dance action: Directed couple(s), working as a unit, move forward along a 90 degree arc to face the couple (or wall) to their right (for Lead Right) or to their left (for Lead Left).

 Ending formation: Couple